MeguAssault16/Niobium-Nanotech/README.md

 Gorilla: A specialized railgun.
 Uses superconducting electromagnets to fire explosive nanite slugs at extreme range.

-Crucible: Mantains a pool of active nanite rounds for quick deployment.
+Crucible: Mantains a pool of active nanites for quick deployment.
 Unleashes swarms at both air and ground targets.